 - Banh and Mee direct from Vietnam to your plate.
-I recommend your fresh rolls with rice paper, just delicious and also very good price.
+I recommend your fresh rolls with rice paper, just delicious and also a very good price.

 - Hayes Seafoods.
 And I thought the English didn’t eat shellfish!
 I was wrong.
 The seafood here is one of the best I have ever tasted!!
 We were able to taste the oysters, the prawns, the sea ox, the cockle among other things and what a delight!
 It is a family business that takes 33 years bringing the best local seafood to Leeds market.

-- Caravan Serai: The best tagine, falafel and shawarma of Leeds.
+- Caravan Serai: The best tagine, falafel, and shawarma of Leeds.
 Indescribable!